Ouranosinc/ESPO-G/README.md

 converted to this "noleap" calendar.
 A more detailed explanation of the adjustment process is given in [the documentation](Documentation/adjustment.pdf).

 ## Data processing tools
-Production and regular updates of ESPO-R/G operational datasets represents a challenge in terms of computational resources.
+Production and regular updates of ESPO-R/G operational datasets represent a challenge in terms of computational resources.
 Ouranos has invested a great deal of effort in the development of powerful tools for this type of data processing via its [xclim software package](https://xclim.readthedocs.io/en/stable/) (Logan et al., 2021).
 Built upon the packages [xarray](https://xarray.dev/) and [dask](https://www.dask.org/), xclim benefits from simple-to-use parallelization and